ray-project/ray/doc/source/ray-core/objects/limiting-memory-usage.rst

 Limiting the memory usage
 =========================

 The application may consume a large amount of heap space and causes the node to run out of memory.
 When that happens the operating system will start killing worker or raylet processes, which breaks Ray.
-It may stall the metrics and if this happens on the node head, it may stall the :ref:`dashboard <ray-dashboard>` or other control processes and causes Ray to fail.
+It may stall the metrics and if this happens on the head node, it may stall the :ref:`dashboard <ray-dashboard>` or other control processes and causes Ray to fail.

 Memory Monitor
 --------------